Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Introduction

-Deep RL presents new additional challenges beyond traditional RL for distributed frameworks.
-Deep RL, unlike its traditional counterparts, demands a sequential interaction between the agent and the environment, making it predominantly utilize the CPU (central processing unit)~\cite{ali2019view}.
-However, the scalability of deep RL models, particularly in handling complex state-action associations, hinges on efficiently leveraging both CPUs and graphical processing units (GPUs)~\cite{inci2020architectural, espeholt2019seed}.
-The combination of RL with deep neural networks in deep RL models necessitates a balanced approach in computational resource allocation.
+Deep RL, unlike its traditional counterparts, is typically applied in continuous state space environments, increasing the complexity of the task and thus the computational burden.
+In fact, with many system optimization problems, the CPU is heavily utilized by deep RL training workloads~\cite{ali2019view}.
+However, the scalability of deep RL, particularly in learning complex state-action associations, hinges on efficiently leveraging both CPUs and GPUs~\cite{inci2020architectural, espeholt2019seed}.
+The combination of RL with deep neural networks necessitates a balanced approach in computational resource allocation.
 The processing speed, especially when updating policies involving millions of parameters, becomes a critical factor.
-The need to balance CPU and GPU resources, coupled with the limitations of existing frameworks, highlights the need for innovative approaches in developing efficient, scalable, and versatile systems capable of supporting the dynamic and complex nature of modern AI and ML applications.
-This paper aims to delve into these challenges and explore potential solutions, paving the way for more efficient and effective reinforcement learning systems.
+The need to balance CPU and GPU resources, coupled with the limitations of existing frameworks, highlights the need for innovative approaches in developing efficient, scalable, and versatile systems capable of supporting the dynamic and complex nature of modern artificial intelligence and machine learning applications.
+This paper addresses these challenges and explores potential solutions, paving the way for more efficient and effective reinforcement learning systems.

-To this end, we introduce an optimized version of Lingua Franca (LF)~\cite{lohstroh2021toward}, a polyglot coordination language for concurrent and time-sensitive applications initially designed for embedded systems, which was tailored to address the unique challenges of RL applications.
+To this end, we introduced an optimized version of Lingua Franca (LF)~\cite{lohstroh2021toward}, a polyglot coordination language for concurrent and time-sensitive applications.
+Our optimized LF is tailored to address the unique challenges of RL applications.
 LF stands out in its ability to effectively handle a diverse range of workloads, from lightweight, stateless computations needed for simulation to the more intensive, long-running computations required for training.
+A key feature of LF is its unified interface, which is adept at representing RL tasks as dataflow graphs.
+This offers a visual representation of the underlying RL processes, displaying the dependencies between reactors, ports, state variables, and their data.
+This enhances the understanding of the system's structure, which is crucial for efficiently managing the diverse computational demands of RL applications.
+LF also seamlessly integrates with RL workloads, including training, simulation, and serving.
+On a single-node multi-core compute platform, in comparison to Ray~\cite{moritz2018ray}, LF achieves 1.21x and 11.62x higher simulation throughput in OpenAI Gym~\cite{brockman2016openai} and Atari environments, reduces the average training time of synchronized parallel Q-learning by 31.2\%, and accelerates multi-agent RL inference by 5.12x.